openmc-dev/openmc/docs/source/methods/geometry.rst

 OpenMC uses a technique known as `constructive solid geometry`_ (CSG) to build arbitrarily complex three-dimensional models in Euclidean space.
-In a CSG model, every unique object is described as the union, intersection, or difference of half-spaces created by bounding `surfaces`_.
+In a CSG model, every unique object is described as the union, intersection, or difference of *half-spaces* created by bounding `surfaces`_.
 Every surface divides all of space into exactly two half-spaces.
 We can mathematically define a surface as a collection of points that satisfy an equation of the form :math:`f(x,y,z) = 0` where :math:`f(x,y,z)` is a given function.
-The region for which :math:`f(x,y,z)
-< 0` can be called the negative half-space (or simply the "negative side") and
-the region for which :math:`f(x,y,z) > 0` can be called the positive half-space.
+All coordinates for which :math:`f(x,y,z) < 0` are referred to as the negative half-space (or simply the *negative side*) and coordinates for which :math:`f(x,y,z) > 0` are referred to as the positive half-space.

 Let us take the example of a sphere centered at the point :math:`(x_0,y_0,z_0)` with radius :math:`R`.
 One would normally write the equation of the sphere as